csokosgeza/ai-audio-dataset-creator/README.md

 1. Rename `config.example.yaml` to `config.yaml`.
 2. Edit `config.yaml` with your desired settings:
-    *   `input_video`: Path to your video file or a folder containing video files.
+    *   `input_path`: Path to your video/audio file or a folder containing media files.
     *   `output_base_dir`: The main directory where your datasets will be saved.
     *   `language`: Set to `"hu"` for Hungarian.
     *   `use_diarization`: Set to `True` if you want to separate speakers.